Handcrafted Mino Ware Tea Bowl Inspired by Nature’s Flow

 Immerse yourself in the refined simplicity of this handcrafted Kakurin blue-and-white Mino ware matcha bowl, a piece shaped by centuries of Japanese ceramic mastery.
 Born in the mountainous heart of Gifu Prefecture, Mino ware has quietly shaped the daily lives of people in Japan for over 1,300 years.
 Today, it accounts for more than half of the country’s ceramic tableware—a testament to its enduring appeal and trusted quality.

-Crafted using traditional techniques, this tea bowl not only offers visual depth but tactile richness.
-Its surface bears subtle textures and a pleasing weight in hand, grounding you in the moment whether you're preparing matcha, sipping green tea, or simply admiring its form.
+Crafted using traditional techniques, this tea bowl offers both visual depth and tactile richness.
+Its surface bears subtle textures and weighs around 0.75 pounds, grounding you in the moment as you prepare matcha, sip green tea, or admire its form.
+For care, hand wash with gentle detergent and avoid abrasive materials to maintain its enchanting surface.

-Mino ware's legacy began with imported techniques from the Korean peninsula and matured during Japan’s Heian and Edo periods.
-Beloved by tea masters and embraced by the modern world, this form of pottery has evolved over the centuries—from handmade kilns to today's refined production methods—without losing its soul.
+Mino ware's legacy began with imported techniques and matured during Japan’s Heian and Edo periods.
+Beloved by tea masters and embraced by the modern world, this pottery has evolved over the centuries into today's refined production methods while retaining its unique character.
+Each piece carries this lineage forward, blending everyday usability with beauty.

 Product Information